 For starters, scalping can be very stressful and exhausting for many traders because such trades require constant attention.
 Another issue is that frequent trades frequently result in high spread expenditure.

-Furthermore, this type of trading necessitates a good, consistent internet connection as well as adequate hardware performance; if a trader has a problem with at least one of these, he or she may suffer significant losses.
+Furthermore, this type of trading necessitates a good, consistent internet connection and adequate hardware performance; if a trader has a problem with at least one of these, he or she may suffer significant losses.

 What Distinguishes The Exponential Moving Average From The Simple Moving Average Indicator?